royalboe/alx-system_engineering-devops/0x01-shell_permissions/README.md

 [File 13-change_group](./13-change_group) creates a script that changes the group owner to staff for the file hello.

-[File 100-change_owner_and_group](./100-change_owner_and_group) creates a script that changes the owner to betty and the group owner to staff for all the files and directories in the working directory.
+[File 100-change_owner_and_group](./100-change_owner_and_group) creates a script that changes the owner to Vincent and the group owner to staff for all the files and directories in the working directory.

 [File 101-symbolic_link_permissions](./101-symbolic_link_permissions) creates a script that changes the owner and the group owner of the file _hello to betty and holberton respectively.